Freshman Seminar Abroad

 Freshman Seminars Abroad are a joint initiative between the Learning Abroad Center and the Office of the Senior Vice President for Academic Affairs & Provost.

-Program Leaders teach the seminar on campus during spring semester and then lead students abroad during spring break.
+Program Leaders teach the seminar on campus during spring semester and then lead students abroad during spring break or winter break.

 - Taught exclusively to first-year students